Canonical-AI-Inc/canonical/README.md

 _Free Tier_

-If you have less than 100k of input and output tokens on your cache hits per month, Canonical AI Cache is free.
+If you have less than 10k of input and output tokens on your cache hits per month, Canonical AI Cache is free.

 _Paid Tier_

-The paid tier is for developers with 100k of input and output tokens per month.
+The paid tier is for developers with 10k of input and output tokens on cache hits per month.
 We charge only for cache hits.
 On cache hits, we charge 50% of the per token price of your LLM model.

 ## Don't Delay On Dropping Latency